vivsarraf/deep-learning-challenge/AlphabetSoupCharity Report.md

 ![Model 2 Accuracy Plot](Resources/Model2_accuracy.png)

 # ATTEMPT 3<br>
-For my third and final attempt (Resources/AlphabetSoupCharity3.h5).Changed the activation function for second layer.This attempt resulted in an <b>accuracy score of 73.31%.</b> This means that 73.31% of the model’s predicted values align with the dataset’s true values.
+For my third and final attempt.Changed the activation function for second layer.This attempt resulted in an <b>accuracy score of 73.31%.</b> This means that 73.31% of the model’s predicted values align with the dataset’s true values.

 The hyperparameters used were:
 * layers = 2